 What if a parent hasn't said anything about bathing but a kid gets dirty while playing or eating?
 If that happens, wipe the child with a wet washcloth and change his or her clothes.
+If a child pees, poops, or throws up and it soaks through clothing enough that you think the child needs a bath, call the parents and ask what they'd like you to do.
+(You can also be prepared and ask this question when you first start babysitting for the family.)

-If parents ask you to bathe their kids, see if you can be there during bathtime to watch and learn before you do it yourself.
+If parents ask you to bathe their kids, ask if you can be there during bathtime to watch and learn before you do it yourself.
 That way you can learn the routine and find out where all the supplies are kept.

 Top Things to Know About Bathing Kids

 - Never leave kids unattended in the bath, even for a second.
+Children can drown in a few seconds.

 - Stay focused on a baby or younger child during the entire bath.